kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 * [Issues in the v1.14 milestone which haven't been updated in a while](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.11+updated%3A%3C2018-10-01+repo%3Akubernetes%2Fkubernetes): `is:open is:issue milestone:v1.14 updated:<2018-10-01 repo:kubernetes/kubernetes`

-* [Issues in the milestone with no SIG or Kind](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.14+label%3Aneeds-sig): `is:open is:issue milestone:v1.14 label:needs-sig`
+* [Issues in the milestone with no SIG label](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.14+label%3Aneeds-sig): `is:open is:issue milestone:v1.14 label:needs-sig`

 * Enhancements (for familiarization purposes):